Skip to Content Accessibility Information

 Student Loan Ombudsman (Student Financing Company Registration and Student Loan Servicer’s Designated Representative) - Financial Regulation

-The Student Loan Ombudsman is the individual whom the Commissioner designates to serve as a liaison between student loan borrowers and student loan servicers.
+The Student Loan Ombudsman is the individual designated by the Commissioner to serve as a liaison between student loan borrowers and student loan servicers.

-A Student Financing Company is an entity engaged in the business of securing, making, or extending student financing products.
+A Student Financing Company (SFC) is an entity engaged in the business of securing, making, or extending student financing products.
 An SFC includes any purchaser, assignee, or holder of student financing products.
-The Act defines student financing as financing extended to a consumer expressly, in whole or in part, for postsecondary educational purposes.
-Student Financing Companies must register with OFR and report student financing data beginning March 15, 2024.
-They must renew that registration and make those reports on an annual basis.
-Refer to Md.
-Code Ann., Comm Law §12-1101 et.
+Student financing products are defined under Maryland Law as being any financing extended to a consumer expressly, in whole or in part, for postsecondary educational purposes.
+Student Financing Companies must register with OFR via NMLS and report student financing data using the forms found at the links below beginning March 15, 2024.
+They must renew that registration and make those reports before March 15th each year thereafter.
+OFR released initial guidance and supplemental guidance for SFCs.
+Definitions and provisions related to the obligations of SFC’s are found in Md.
+Code Ann., Fin.
+Inst. §12-1101 et.
 Seq.

 Student Loan Servicer is a person, regardless of location, that is responsible for servicing a student education loan to a student loan borrower, and includes a trust entity performing or receiving the benefit of student loan servicing.
 Each Student Loan Servicer operating in Maryland shall designate an individual to represent the Student Loan Servicer in communications with the Student Loan Ombudsman and shall furnish contact information for that individual.
-Refer to Md.
+Definitions and provisions related to the obligations of student loans servicers are found in Md.
 Code Ann., Fin.
 Inst. §2-104.1(b)(2).

 NOTE: A Student Loan Servicer shall promptly update the Student Loan Ombudsman upon any change in the information regarding the Student Loan Servicer’s designated representative.